aehng/Lecture-Notes/Module5/Lec32-Mon_Apr_03/README.md

 *   **Minimize** the number of levels of redirection, as they make the flow of the program hard to follow
     *   Carefully design the flow of your program so that control doesn't jump back and forth more than necessary
-    *   Even within the confines of structured programming it is possible to end up with a tangled mess of **spaghetti code**!
+    *   Even within the confines of structured programming it is possible to end up with a tangled mess of **spaghetti code!**
 *   Don't create functions just for the sake of creating functions
     *   Functions should **add value** to the program
     *   Don't make functions to **get around** design constraints!
-    *   When I ask you to do (or **not** do) something, there is a good reason - usually to force you into a simpler solution
+    *   When I ask you to do (or **not** do) something, it is for a good reason: to direct you toward a more simple solution